foolifish/foolifish/README.md

 ### Hi there 👋

+Mr. Yu welcomes you here.
+If you found the digital me, good job!

 <!--
 **foolifish/foolifish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.